About the Saint Louis Zoo

 Located on 90 acres in Forest Park, the Saint Louis Zoo is home to 655 species of animals, many of them rare and endangered.
 It is one of the few free zoos in the nation and has been named #1 zoo by Zagat Survey's U.S. Family Travel Guide in association with Parenting magazine.
 The Zoo annually attracts 3 million visitors, who can see more than 19,000 wild animals—not including the thousands of leafcutters, ants and butterflies at the Zoo.

 Since its 1910 founding, the Zoo has been renowned for its beautiful naturalistic exhibits, its diverse collection of animals and its innovative approaches to animal management, wildlife conservation, research and education.
 The Zoo's Education Department staff—the largest among the nation's zoos—offers programs designed to help visitors of all ages and abilities learn through experience, involvement and discovery.
-Annually over 200,000 participate in these programs.
+Of the three million visitors hosted annually by the Saint Louis Zoo, approximately 1.7 million visitors interacted with an Educational Interpreter, Zoo Docent or Zookeeper who provided educational experiences and information.

 The Saint Louis Zoo cares for a number of rare and endangered animals like Asian elephants, the horned guan, Amur tiger, Matschie's tree kangaroo, Speke's gazelle, golden-headed lion tamarin, Amur leopard and Chinese alligator.
 The Zoo has one of the finest collections of hoofed mammals in the nation and a spectacular natural outdoor setting for tigers, leopards and other big cats.
 Its Reptile House is home to more than 700 animals—from alligators, snakes and crocodiles to frogs, toads and salamanders.